michaelkolesidis/javascript-software-synthesizer/README.md

 - [npm](https://github.com/npm/cli)
   <br>Our beloved package manager.
 - [TypeScript](https://www.typescriptlang.org/)
   <br>In version 0.6.1, TypeScript was first introduced in the project, with significant parts of it migrating to TypeScript for increased type safety.
+In version 1.0.0 migration to TypeScript was completed.